sonatata/CutThatPie/README.md

 NOTE: please make sure your device in horizontal mode!

+If you would like to view source code refer to the [Assets](https://github.com/sonatata/CutThatPie/tree/master/Assets/scripts) folder

 ## Built With

 * [Unity](https://unity3d.com/) - The game engine used/ c# for backend development and scripts